Uniswap/governance-seatbelt/README.md

 GOVERNOR_ADDRESS=0x408ED6354d4973f66138C91495F2f2FCbd8724C3
 ```

+### Running Simulations

-There are now two modes of operation:
+There are two modes of operation:

 1. Run `yarn start` to simulate and run checks on all GovernorBravo proposals
 2. Create a file called `<analysisName>.sim.ts` and run a specific simulation with `SIM_NAME=analysisName yarn start`.
 See the `*.sim.ts` files in the `sims` folder for examples.